Medicine For People!

 The fellow with the buckshot in his butt and innocent wanderers like Eden won my entire sympathy.
 So did many people who seemed to give life their best but still wound up on the bottom.
 I had less sympathy for those slackers who declined to work unless the perfect job came along.
 Others were perpetually angry at the world for not behaving the way they thought it should.
 They would come in, complain, and were often unhappy with the answers we gave.
 They'd continue to smoke and overeat, then return with the same complaints.
 They would ask "Isn't there just some pill you can give me?"
 They would want us to write notes to miss work when they were well.
 If they had a musculoskeletal problem, they would not complete the home exercise program to relieve their pain.
 They stayed in dysfunctional relationships, abusing or being abused.

 As well, we attracted quite a few drug seekers.
 About once a week someone would decide we might respond better if they threatened us or started yelling.
 We'd call the police.
-Fortunately the station was right next door, and calm would be quickly restored.
-We became as comfortable with police uniforms and gun belts as we were with whites and stethoscopes.
+Fortunately the station was right next door and calm would be quickly and quietly restored.
+We found comfort in the sight of a police uniform.

 One woman somehow got herself into the exam room despite a "slipped disk."
 She couldn't walk; she had all the proper physical findings; I had to put her in the hospital.
 Her pain did not seem to respond to bed rest and narcotics.
 The weekend came, and my colleague Eva Jalkotzy took over her care.
 Eva had worked as a physical therapist until she was thirty-seven.
 At that time she applied to UCSF medical school.
 When she received a letter of rejection she walked into the admissions office and said "You're making a mistake, you should accept me.
 I will be a good doctor."
 Somehow this changed their minds and she was now, sure enough, a good doctor.